 Originally called the High Desert Horse Faire in 1989, this event was transferred to J Bar J Youth Services in 1992 and renamed the Michelob Classics.
 J Bar J owns a forty acre cattle ranch east of Bend and operates a rehabilitation program for boys that have been in trouble with the law.
 The boys provided the labor needed to transform the property into a suitable show facility.
 To establish the grass rings, the fields were laser leveled, going down about six feet to put in rock and gravel.
 This provided a solid base for the grass rings.
 The boys continue to work the show every year, which gives them the opportunity to earn money to pay restitution.

 Dianne Johnson was hired as the show manager in 1997 and the show was renamed the Oregon High Desert Classics, expanding from one to two weeks-Classic I and Classic II.
 No stranger to the world of horse shows, Dianne has over forty years of experience as a trainer before “retiring” and taking up a second career managing shows.
 In addition to the Classics, Dianne manages several other shows throughout the Pacific Northwest, including the Evergreen Classic in Washington.
-She serves as Steward at shows on the California A-circuit and has experience as a board member on USEF and the USHJA Boards.
+She served as steward at shows on the California A-circuit and has experience as a board member on USEF and the USHJA Boards.
 As the previous owner of Sterling Stables, Dianne is an experienced rider winning the Grand Prix of Calgary twelve consecutive times.
 Dianne transformed the Oregon High Desert Classics into a premiere event that attracts the best riders from across the US and Canada.
 Dianne ran the shows through 2019.